oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   POST Port - updates a specific Logical Switch Port from the OVN north DB Logical_Switch_Port table
 *   DELETE Port - deletes a specific Logical Switch Port from the OVN north DB Logical_Switch_Port table

-*   GET Subnets - not implemented (no OVN implementation yet)
+*   GET Subnets - retrieves a list of all network subnets from the OVN north DB DHCP_Options table
 *   GET Subnet - not implemented (no OVN implementation yet)
 *   POST Subnet - not implemented (no OVN implementation yet)
 *   DELETE Subnet - not implemented (no OVN implementation yet)